How to Avoid Fluid Retention and Reduce Swelling

 Why does this happen?
 It could be due to several reasons:

 - It’s usually because the veins don’t have the consistency needed to retain fluids, which happens when varicose veins appear.

-Some tips to remove excess fluids and end your problems with inflammation
+Some tips that may help remove excess fluids

 - Physical exercise is essential when it comes to avoiding fluid retention.
-Most important is to choose exercises that don’t require high resistance or strong muscular impacts.
+It’s important to choose exercises that don’t require high resistance or strong muscular impacts.